 EMERGING MARKETS-Latam FX quiet ahead of Fed; Hungary's forint steadies after rate hike

-July 26 (Reuters) - Latin American currencies were muted on Tuesday as an expected sharp U.S. interest rate hike kept the dollar firm and risk appetite on edge, while Hungary's forint was a touch stronger following a rate increase.
+July 26 (Reuters) - Latin American currencies were largely muted on Tuesday as an expected sharp U.S. interest rate hike kept the dollar stronger and risk appetite on edge, while Hungary's forint was a touch stronger following a rate increase.

 Soaring gas prices and a risk-off pressured broader central European currencies.
 CEE/